AitoDotAI/aito-python-tools/docs/source/index.rst

     <action>
       infer-table-schema
                         infer an Aito table schema from a file convert           convert a file into ndjson|json format database          perform operations with your Aito database instance

 .. note::

-  For the database action, remember to :ref:`set up your Aito instance credentials<setUpAitoCredentials>`.
+  For the database action, remember to :ref:`set up your Aito instance credentials<cliSetUpAitoCredentials>`.

 For an additional guide of the CLI tool, see the :doc:`CLI documentations <cli>`.